Court Sentences Man for Money Laundering, Orders Forfeiture of $40,000

 Wale Igbintade

-The Federal High Court sitting in Lagos on Friday sentenced one Igboezue Emeka to one month imprisonment for money laundering.
+The Federal High Court sitting in Lagos yesterday sentenced one Igboezue Emeka to one-month imprisonment for money laundering.

 Justice Alexander Owoeye also ordered the forfeiture of $40,000 to the Federal Government of Nigeria.

-Emeka was arrested on February 12, 2025, at the Murtala Mohammed International Airport by officers of the Nigeria Customs Service (NCS) for failing to declare the sum of $40,000 in his possession.
+Emeka, was arrested on February 12, 2025, at the Murtala Muhammed International Airport by officers of the Nigerian Customs Service (NCS) for failing to declare the sum of $40,000 in his possession.

 He was immediately handed over to the Economic and Financial Crimes Commission (EFCC) for further investigation and prosecution.